-When you desire to remove the time out (e.g. for the first configuration of an instrument) you can use a password equal to 1000 plus the programmed
+When you desire to remove the time out (e.g. for the first configuration of an instrument) you can use a password equal to 1000 plus the programmed password (e.g. 1000 + 20 [default] = 1020).

-- password (e.g. 1000 + 20 [default] = 1020).
-It is always possible to manually End the parameter configuration procedure (see below). - 3.
-During parameter modification the instrument continues to perform the control.
-In certain conditions (e.g. when a parameter change can produces a heavy bump to the process) it is advisable to temporarily stop the controller from controlling during the programming procedure (its control output will be Off).
+It is always possible to manually End the parameter configuration procedure (see below).

+- 3. During parameter modification the instrument continues to perform the control. - In certain conditions (e.g. when a parameter change can produces a heavy bump to the process) it is advisable to temporarily stop the controller from controlling during the programming procedure (its control output will be Off).
 A password equal to 2000 + the programmed value (e.g. 2000 + 20 = 2020) will switch the control out off during configuration.
 The control will restart automatically when the parameter modification procedure will be manually ended. - 4.
 Press (P) button; - 5.
-The instrument will show on the upper display the acronym of the first parameter promoted to this level and on the lower display its value. - 6.
-By and buttons assign to this parameter the desired value; - 7.
+The instrument will show alternately the acronym of the first parameter promoted to this level and its value; - By and buttons assign to this parameter the desired value; - 7.
 Press the P button in order to memorize the new value and go to the next parameter; - 8.
-When you want to return to the "Standard display" push the \bigcirc U button for more than 5 seconds.
+When you want to return to the "Standard display" push the (\mathbf{U}) button for more than 5 seconds.